nooblag/nerdwiki/MacTerminalCommands.md

 ### 10.7 Lion

-Change password of current user with no prompt for old password
+Change password of current user with no prompt for old password (only works in 10.7.1) -

 `dscl localhost -passwd /Search/Users/Josh`

+Disable/enable local Time Machine backups -

+`sudo tmutil disablelocal`

 ### Fix permissions of external HD